Rouxxel/Web_practice/README.md

 - This is a self-contained static site — no backend.
 - Deployment is handled via a lightweight Nginx Docker container.
 - Future enhancements may include SCSS, JS modules, or integration with a CI/CD pipeline.

----

-## 📄 License

-This project is for educational and personal practice use.
-No license is currently attached.